 - If you have errands to run in your car, avoid unnecessary idling.
 Skip the drive-thru lanes and stay out of the stop-and-go traffic.

 - Schools can get involved, too!
 If you have school aged children, contact their school about incorporating activities on air quality and types of air pollution.

 About the Author

-Jenny Schultz is Communications Specialist with The Clean Air Campaign, one of several organizations in the Atlanta region that deliver Georgia Commute Options programs and services in partnership with the Georgia Department of Transportation.
+Jenny Schultz is the Communications Specialist with The Clean Air Campaign, one of several organizations in the Atlanta region that delivers Georgia Commute Options programs and services in partnership with the Georgia Department of Transportation.